openwebwork/wwassignment/README.md

 A moodle administrator will need to log in to Moodle from the web in order to activate the two modules and to configure the wwassignment preferences so that it points to a local webwork server.

+No changes need to be made to WeBWorK except for uncommenting certain lines in the configuration file.

 For more details see the file "INSTALL and CONFIGURE" which also describes how to enable the WeBWorK webservice at the WeBWorK installation.